okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/authenticators-admin/index.md

 The Authenticators Administration API enables an Org Administrator to configure which Authenticators are available to end users for use when signing in to applications.

-End users are required to use one or more Authenticators depending on the security requirements of the application sign-on policy.
+End users are required to use one or more Authenticators depending on the security requirements of the [authentication policy](/docs/reference/api/policy/#authentication-policy).

 Okta Identity Engine currently supports Authenticators for the following factors: